jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 ```

 OK so hopefully you can see what's happening here:
-First we make a class (`blockClass`).
+First we make a class (`blockClass`), which is the class at the root of our block.
-(It doesn't have a `.` because it's going on the the class attribute of a DOM element.)
+(It doesn't have a `.` because it's going on the the class attribute of a DOM element,
-It combines `"e2e"` with the `block` argument.
+not as a selector.)
-That's only really so we can see the classes that are E2E hooks at a glance.
+The `"e2e"` prefix is only really so we can see the classes that are E2E hooks at a glance,
+and ensure (for example in review) that they don't end up in stylesheets.

 We make a `getBlock` function which will be returned as our block.
-Then attach a couple of functions to it.
+Then attach a couple of other functions to it.
 `element` simply combines an argument with `blockClass` using the `__` that indicates an element.
 `modifier` the same with the `--` of a modifier.